Ematerasu/DayScheduler/README.md

 # DayScheduler
-Simple web app made with Django to schedule your day.
+Simple web app to schedule your day.

-**Still working on it**
+Everything was done using Django (Python) and HTML/CSS but I mainly focused on Django.
+This is my first full site using this framework so any advice is appreciated.

+## Version 0.1
+- Create new schedule,
+- Add activities and delete them later if you want (just click on the name to delete it),
+- Contact to author and link to this repository.

+## Planned
+- More flexibility in arranging
+- Downloading to pdf